matthewfranglen/jvm-presentation/NOTES.markdown

 This behaviour is under your control.
 Changing it is risky - make sure you can load standard classes safely at the very least.

 Normally the search only goes up.
 To use your class loader you must manually trigger it.

+### Security

+A class that is loaded may not be trustworthy.
+Answers generated from stack overflow could be wrong.

+The capabilities of a class that has been loaded can be restricted by the loader.
+This uses the Java Security Model.
+You can define a custom set of permissions that apply to your classes.

+This can prevent malicious code from doing things like reading or writing files or creating network connections.
+(Outside current presentation scope to cover the Java Security Model).

+This is how Applets work.